Image

 welcome-suica

-For a standard Suica card, choose a starting charge of 1,000, 2,000, 3,000, 4,000, 5,000, or 10,000 JPY.
-500 of that is a partially refundable 500 JPY deposit.
+When you purchase Suica in Japan, prices are 1,000, 2,000, 3,000, 4,000, 5,000, or 10,000 JPY.
+500 JPY of that is a partially refundable deposit.
+If ordering online, your fee includes the 500 JPY deposit and 1,500 JPY credit.

 Travelers wielding an iPhone 8 or newer, or an Apple Watch from Series 3 or later, have another option: the Apple Wallet.
 You’ll need to have an eligible payment card in your Wallet, since your journeys will be fueled by Apple Pay.
 The process is intuitive and straightforward, but you can follow the instructions from Apple if you get stuck.
 Not all payment cards will work, but credit card is much more likely to be accepted than debit.